-The improvements of the Fermi architecture lay on the new computing capabilities (improved Instruction Set Architecture - ISA), the doubling of cores, the inclusion of L1 and L2 cache, increased per-block amount of parallelism and shared memory.
+The improvements of the Fermi architecture lies on the new computing capabilities (improved Instruction Set Architecture - ISA), the doubling of cores, the inclusion of L1 and L2 cache, increased per-block amount of parallelism and shared memory.

 As every modern computing architecture the memory wall effect has to be relieved with a hierarchy of memories that become faster, more expensive and smaller at the top.
-The bottom level is the global memory, accessible by every core and having from 1 GB to 1.5 GB of size1 and a latency of 200 cycles.
-The next level is the shared memory, that is configurable 16 KB or 48 KB per block having a latency of only 2 cycles.
-At the top there are 32 K registers per block.
-There are also texture and constant memory, having special addressing capabilities, but they do not bring any performance improvement in our application.
-The Fermi architecture has also incorporated ECC memory support to eventually deal with internal data corruption.
+The bottom level is the global memory, accessible by every core and having from 1GB to 1.5GB of size and a latency of 200 cycles.
+The next level is the shared memory, that is 16KB per block having a latency of only 2 cycles.
+At the top there are 16K registers per block.
+There are also texture and constant memory, having special addressing capabilities, but they does not give any performance improvement in our application.

-The programming side of this architecture is a "C for CUDA", an extension of the C Programming Language [37] that enables the host processor to launch device kernels [38].
+The programming side of this architecture is a "C for CUDA", an extension of the C Programming Language [36] that enables the host processor to launch device kernels [37].
 A kernel is a (usually small) piece of code that is compiled by nvcc, the NVIDIA CUDA Compiler, to the PTX assembler that the architecture is able to execute.
-The kernel is executed simultaneously by many threads, organized in a two-level hierarchic set of parallel instances indexed as (grid, block) (a grid of thread blocks).
+The kernel is executed simultaneously by many threads that are logically divided in a two-dimensional coordinate system of (grid, block).
 Internally each grid and block can be divided up to two dimensions for the grid and three dimensions for the block, in order to establish a simple thread-to-data mapping.
 Special variables store the thread position information of block and thread identifier (bid, tid) that distinguishes the threads executing the kernel.